cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 What if a player never shows up again?
 Should a game remain in limbo forever?

-You eventually want to let players wager on the outcome of games especially if _value_ is tied up in games.
-You need to add a way for games to be forcibly resolved if a player stops responding.
+Furthermore, you eventually want to let players wager on the outcome of games and you especially don't want games remaining in limbo if _value_ is tied up in games.
+For this reason, you need to add a way for games to be forcibly resolved if a player stops responding.

 The simplest mechanism to expire a game is to use a **deadline**.
 If the deadline is reached, then the game is forcibly terminated and expires.
 The deadline is pushed further back every time a game is played.